nwanguma/nwanguma/readme.md

 Always open for a conversation, email me at nwangumat@hotmail.com

 ## Random fact:
-I love to share music, my favourit(est) song of all time is the bittersweet symphony by the verve.
+I love to share music, my favourit(est) song of all time is bittersweet symphony by the verve.